tytydraco/yessleep/out/The_Valley_pt_1.md

 “You know, you’ve got a way with words, Coop, I think a side hustle as a poet may be a good-”

-“Frankie, I wanna strike camp and get the fuck out of here as quickly as possible.”
+“Frankie, I wanna strike camp and get out of here as quickly as possible.”
 He wasn’t spooked, he was scared.
 Fear found its way into his face, his voice, his eyes… My friend was scared straight.

 “O-ok.
 Let’s wake up the guys and hit the water again.
 We’re gonna have to get through First Canyon *today*, cuz there’s no embankments for us to stop on.”